What Can You Do With a Master’s Degree in Nutrition Science?

 2. Take Your Nutrition Career to the Next Level

-Seasoned nutritionists and clinical dieticians know how important it is to understand the ever-evolving body of nutrition research and nutrition programs.
+Seasoned nutritionists and clinical dietitians know how important it is to understand the ever-evolving body of nutrition research and nutrition programs.
 A master’s degree is a chance to develop new skills and knowledge while gaining hands-on experience that you can immediately apply in your career.
 You have the ability to critically evaluate the nutrition science and translate findings for the public, skills that food and health corporations are seeking.

 Davis says that she often works closely with mid-career nutritionists who see themselves as life-long learners and want to stay up-to-speed on the field’s latest advancements.
 This includes nutritionists working in nonprofit community health, community nutrition, public health, as well as in clinical nutrition.